TatriX/rogalia-quest/README.md

-# rogalia-quest
+# Rogalia Quest
-Point and click quest in Rogalia universe
+Point and click quest in the [Rogalia](https://github.com/TatriX/rogalia) universe